Jim Estill: 2010–present

 In 2010, Estill left BlackBerry Limited and published his first book, Time Leadership – Lessons from a CEO and followed that publication three years later with Zero to $2 Billion: The Marketing and Branding Story Behind the Growth.
-Estill also serves on the advisory board of OMERS Ventures, one of Canada's largest pension funds, which began operations in 2011.
+Estill also is on the advisory board of OMERS Ventures, one of Canada's largest pension funds, which began operations in 2011.

 Estill came out of semi-retirement to assume the post of CEO at Guelph, Ontario-based Danby Products in 2015.
 In 2017, Estill purchased Danby Products and its subsidiaries from John Wood and his family.
 Under his guidance, the company resumed manufacturing some of its products in Canada for the first time in a number of years.

 In 2023, Estill purchased Valcom Manufacturing Group, a company that designs and manufactures of a full range of antennas.

 In 2024, Estill purchased Arctic Snowplows, a Canadian company that manufactures snow plows.

 Seed investor

-In addition to the businesses he started on his own, Estill also served as a seed investor for over 150 companies, including well.ca, Printeron, Miovision, Clearpath Robotics, Postrank, Touch Bistro, Spicer, Inex, and Border Networks.
+In addition to the businesses he started on his own, Estill was a seed investor for over 150 companies, including well.ca, Printeron, Miovision, Clearpath Robotics, Postrank, Touch Bistro, Spicer, Inex, and Border Networks.
 Jim has also been granted patents for a variety of inventions, predominantly in the appliance arena.